 Flash Speed Mop – lightweight, quick and easy to use.
 Basically use a wet wipe for the floor.
 Way cheaper and easier than using a steam cleaner for the elderly generation.

-Slippers (no leather soles) – a classic present.
+Memory Foam Non-slip Slippers – a classic present but senior-friendly.
 Avoid the slippery leather-soled options, instead, look for ultra-comfy memory foam options with rubber non-slip soles.

 Motion sensor plug in lights – as you age the night time visits to the bathroom increase.
 The last thing you want is your loved one tripping while trying to find their way in the dark.
 These plug in lights smartly angle to down to provide low level lighting.

 DrainStix – No more harsh chemicals to clean your drain.
 Thes clever little sticks contain enzymes that dissolve all the gunk in your drains.
 Dropping one stick in the drain per month will keep your drain flowing and fresh.

 Emergency SOS device – falls and other emergencies often become a significant risk with age.
 Make sure your loved ones have a way to attract attention.

 Robot Vacuum Cleaner & Mop – this is an expensive gadget but could make such a difference as chores get that bit harder with age.
 The latest versions have both vacuum and mop features, multi-level capability and connect to Alexa.